 - This program provides financial aid for the education of a dependent or surviving son, daughter, or spouse of a veteran with a 100% permanent and total service-connected disability who dies from any cause, a service person missing in action or a veteran who is permanently and totally disabled as the result of a service-connected disability.
 The disability must arise out of active service in the Armed Forces.

 Q: I am a new/transfer student; I have/have not received VA benefits before and would like to apply for benefits at this school.
 What should I do?

 - Apply online through VonApp to obtain your Certificate of Eligibility (COE) for benefits.
 Once you receive your COE, please bring that along with your DD-214 to the Military and Veteran Services Office (ADM 265).
 Apply via VONAPP

 Q: I registered for classes, now what?

-Q: I am changing my major.
+Q: I am changing my major or changing schools and have used my benefits before.
 What do I need to fill out?

 Q: How long does it take to get my check after I verify enrollment?